Cloud-Architects/cloudiscovery/README.md

 pip install -U cloudiscovery
 ```

+Once a while after installation, there can be some issues related with a cache from older version being used by a newer version.
+In that case, it's recommended to remove directory `./assets/.cache`.

 ### AWS Credentials

 Make sure you have properly configured your AWS-CLI with a valid Access Key and Region: